 Sample Points imports and exports sample points to text files.
 It is discussed in Section 2.5.
-Export exports a map and/or samples to various file formats.
+Export Map exports a map and/or samples to various file formats.
 Draw Transects allows you to manually create transects on the map.
 To draw transects on the map you must first enter the width of the transects in the dialog that appears.
 Transects will only be added inside of existing sample areas.
 If you draw outside sample areas, the transects will be clipped at the edge of the sample areas.
 This command works similar to the Draw Line command.
 Right-click with the mouse or re-select this command to stop drawing.
 This command is useful for creating transects to be analyzed with Sampling Goals > Find Target Areas and Analyze Survey Results (UXO) > Assess probability of target area traversal based on actual transect pattern.

-Map> Background Picture > Load from file loads a background picture from a graphics file into VSP.
+Map > Background Picture > Load from file loads a background picture from a graphics file into VSP.
 VSP comes with two sample pictures: VSPEx1 and VSPEx2.
 Once a picture file is loaded into VSP, sample areas can be located on the picture similar to how they are located on a map.
+Coordinate System allows you to tell VSP which Projected Coordinate System (PCS) the project map is in.
+If you have loaded your map from a SHP file with and associated PRJ file, VSP will automatically set the coordinate system from the PRJ file.

 Map > Background Picture > Calibrate Picture to Map matches the background picture to the sampling map.
 Map > Background Picture > Calibrate Google Earth Image allows you to use an image obtained from Google Earth and calibrate it to the VSP sampling map.
 Map > Background Picture > Load World File can be used if a Picture World File is available for the background picture.
-VSP's Help > Help Topics > Menus > Map Menu > Background Picture > Calibrate with Map describes this process in detail.
+Map > Background Picture > Scale Map to Background allows you to scale the current map so that map distances match the distances represented in the background picture.
 Map > Background Picture > Save World File takes a background picture that has been calibrated either through loading a world file or by manually calibrating the picture, and writes a world file to save the picture calibration information.
 Figure 2.6 shows the background picture VSPEx1 loaded into VSP with a yellow sample area labeled "Sample area 1" placed on the picture.
-Activating View > Transparent Sample Areas will show Sample area 1 as a yellow outline with background image rather than having yellow fill.
+Map > Background Picture > Connect to Tile Server allows you to automatically show a background image map from an image tile server.
+In order to use this feature, you must first set your coordinate system from the Map menu, so the VSP knows how to align the images with your project map.
+The tile server background image can also be enabled from the Layer Control under Background Images.